-This level of borrowings is not of concern, but it is vital to recognise that the state of Council's infrastructure assets has a big impact on financial sustainability.
+This level of reserves and borrowings isn't of concern, but it is vital to recognise that the state of Council's infrastructure assets has a big impact on financial sustainability, too.

 Of prime concern is Council's 2,100km road network.
-Not only do roads make up a large portion of the total general fund asset portfolio, but there are strategic issues Council needs to focus on in its current term, as detailed in the Strategic Asset Management Plan.
+Not only do roads make up a large portion of the total general fund asset portfolio, but there are strategic concerns to focus on over Financial sustainability isn't just about cash in the bank and borrowings.